-We asked four of our scientists how COVID-19 affected the them.
+We asked four of our scientists how COVID-19 affected their work and their home lives.

 Dr Jaclyn Pearson